Carnivore Diet Grocery List | 10 Foods

 Hot Drinks Are Appropriate

-To spice up things a little, a cup of tea or coffee is not a bad idea.
+A cup of tea or coffee is not a bad idea to spice things up a little.
 However, ensure you take your coffee or tea without adding any sugar.

 Red Meat Should Be Cooked to Medium-Rare

-When cooking your red meat, cook it to medium-rare because when meat is partially cooked, it means that you take in intact proteins.
+When cooking your red meat, cook it to medium-rare because when it is partially cooked, you take in intact proteins.
 This will give you the maximum health and dietary benefits.

 Fewer Snacks

-For the duration of your zero-carb diet, if you feel hungry and you’d like to have a snack, either eat actual food more often or take larger portions during meals.
+For the duration of your zero-carb diet, if you feel hungry and want to have a snack, eat actual food more often or take larger portions.

 If You’re an Athlete, Be Patient

-If you’re an athlete, it will take your body a couple of months before it adapts to this extreme diet.
+If you’re an athlete, it will take your body a couple of months to adapt to this extreme diet.

 On the other hand, if you’re a high-performing athlete, your zero-carb diet might need to be reviewed by a professional to meet your body’s needs.